 Azure Stack VM update and management

-You can use the following Azure Automation solution features to manage Windows VMs that are deployed using Azure Stack:
+You can use the following Azure Automation solution features to manage Windows and Linux VMs that are deployed using Azure Stack:

 Update Management.
-With the Update Management solution, you can quickly assess the status of available updates on all agent computers and manage the process of installing required updates for these Windows VMs.
+With the Update Management solution, you can quickly assess the status of available updates on all agent computers and manage the process of installing required updates for these Windows and Linux VMs.

 Change Tracking.
-Changes to installed software, Windows services, Windows registry, and files on the monitored servers are sent to the Log Analytics service in the cloud for processing.
+Changes to installed software, Windows services, Windows registry and files, and Linux daemons on the monitored servers are sent to the Log Analytics service in the cloud for processing.
 Logic is applied to the received data and the cloud service records the data.
 By using the information on the Change Tracking dashboard, you can easily see the changes that were made in your server infrastructure.

 In the Azure portal